 Welcome to the nursery!
 Salmon Bay is rich with seagrass which form a vital habitat for juvenile marine life.
 As such, this area acts as a nursery for young marine creatures looking to rest, play and explore.
 If you continue around the coastline to Little Salmon Bay and head into the water, you’ll find a marine snorkel trail made up of 10 plaques that can be found and followed underwater.
 Look out for starfish, tropical fish and crayfish.

-Mary Cove is further around the Island, so normally quieter than the beaches closer to Thomson Bay Settlement.
+Mary Cove is further around the island, so normally quieter than the beaches closer to Thomson Bay Settlement.
 But if you’re a keen snorkeller, the journey is worth it!
-Here you find heaps of corals around the reef which are home to schools of tropical fish.
+Here you’ll find heaps of corals around the reef, which are home to schools of tropical fish.

 This is one of the more remote spots and is only accessible by boat.
 Fish Hook Bay is a great place to see a large variety of diverse fish species, and maybe even the neighbouring sea lions and seals!
+Just be sure to keep a reasonable distance if you spot them, for your wellbeing and theirs.
 The bay gets its name from its iconic shape and is sheltered by surrounding limestone – perfect for snorkelling away from the swell.